trailofbits/testing-handbook/content/docs/static-analysis/codeql/00-installation.md

   - "**/tests/**"
 ```

+For compiled languages, to avoid including third-party libraries in the database,
-For compiled languages build the project once, delete any object files
+the following trick is needed: build the project once, delete any object files
 directly related to the project (the ones you want to analyze),
 and then build the project database using the CodeQL CLI.